Spy (1781 ship)

 Spy was built in France in 1780, almost surely under another name, and taken in prize.
 The British East India Company (EIC) purchased her in 1781 and used her for almost two years as a fast packet vessel and cruiser based in St Helena.
-It then sold her and she became a London-based slave ship, making two voyages carrying slaves from West Africa to the West Indies.
+It then sold her and she became a London-based slave ship, making two voyages in the triangular trade carrying enslaved people from West Africa to the West Indies.
 She then became a whaler, making seven whaling voyages between 1786 and 1795.
 She was probably wrecked in August 1795 on a voyage as a government transport.

 EIC packet

 One source states that Spy was built in the Thames for the EIC, but that appears to be a mistake.
 The EIC had her surveyed before purchasing her.
 The same source states that she sailed to Bombay and Bengal.
 Actually, she never sailed east of the Cape of Good Hope (the Cape).
 The EIC stationed her at St Helena and had her patrol in nearby waters.

 Spy, John Sherwood, master, sailed from Gravesend on 13 December 1781, and Portsmouth on 6 February 1782 and arrived at St Helena on 13 June.
 She sailed from there on 18 August and returned on 7 September.
 She sailed from St Helena on 23 September and returned on 11 October.
 She sailed from St Helena on 16 November and returned on 6 December.
 She sailed from St Helena on 10 March 1783 and returned on 1 April.
 She sailed on 17 May and returned on 1 June.
 On 8 September she was at the Cape and she returned on 7 October.
 She returned to the Downs on 8 December.
 She was back at London by 16 December.

 One source states that in 1784 the EIC sent Spy out to St. Helena and stationed her there permanently as a guard ship.
 It did not.
 Instead, it sold her to Camden and Calvert, who went on to employ Spy as a slave ship.